JoeMille/full-flask/README.md

    - I want to create, edit, and delete my blog posts.
    - I want to be able to create and remove posts that exist in a secure database

+## How to use Chatter

+To use Chatter, simply navigate to the sites login page and create a profile by providing a basic username and password, once registered, submit your user login data and you will be placed within your personal dashboard.
+Within the dashboard the user can view all posts authored by other registered users as well make their own posts and remove these posts at any time.
+User data such as username, password, posts and the ability to edit these posts is hosted securely within the mongodb database.

 ## Security Procedures

 The Chatter application demonstrates several security features that help protect user data and authenticate access to sensitive routes.
 One key security feature is the use of password hashing for user authentication.
 The application employs the `generate_password_hash` function from Flask's `werkzeug.security` module when creating a new user.
 This function securely hashes the user's password before storing it in the database.
 During the login process, the application uses `check_password_hash` to verify the entered password against the hashed password stored in the database.
 This approach enhances security by preventing the exposure of plain-text passwords, even in the event of a data breach.